microsoft/calculator/docs/ManualTests.md

 **Test 1**
 Steps:
-1. From the Standard Calculator page, click the Always-on-Top button (its tooltip should say "Keep on top")
+1. From the Standard Calculator page, click the Always-on-Top button (its tooltip says "Keep on top")
-2. Launch the "Notepad" app and put it in full-screen mode *Expected: Calculator is still on top of Notepad and in the Standard Calculator page*
+2. Launch the "Notepad" app and put it in full-screen mode *Expected: Calculator is still on top of Notepad and in Always-on-Top mode*

 **Test 2**
 Steps:
 1. From the Standard Calculator page, input “3”, “+”, “3” (do not press “Enter”), then click the Always-on-Top button *Expected: The application title, hamburger menu, calculator type title, calculation expression (the secondary line above the main display), history button and memory buttons are no longer visible.
-The main display should show "3"*
+The main display shows "3"*
 2. Press “Enter”
-*Expected: The main display should show "6"*
+*Expected: The main display shows "6"*
 3. Press "Ctrl-H" on the keyboard
-*Expected: Nothing should happen (history keyboard shortcuts should be disabled)*
+*Expected: Nothing happens (history keyboard shortcuts are disabled)*
-4. Press "Ctrl-P" on the keyboard, then click the Always-on-Top button again (its tooltip should say "Back to full view")
+4. Press "Ctrl-P" on the keyboard, then click the Always-on-Top button again (its tooltip says "Back to full view")
 5. Open the Memory panel
-*Expected: Nothing should be stored in memory (memory keyboard shortcuts should be disabled in Always-on-Top mode)*
+*Expected: Nothing is stored in memory (memory keyboard shortcuts are disabled in Always-on-Top mode) and "6" is in history*

 **Test 3**
 Steps: